MikeGawi/ePiframe/README.md

 * Configure ePiframe with [*config.cfg*](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg) file inside installation path.
 Just one file and with lots of descriptions.
 No need to restart service after changing any of config file values as file is loaded per every display refresh/run
 * **__ALWAYS__** check configuration with ```./ePiframe.py --check-config```

-**_NOTE_** - interval multiplication option which can enlonger the photo display time, uses hot word (i.e. *hotword #*, where # is interval multiplicator value) in the **photo description** field.
-AFAIK You can access this attribute from the Google Photos web interface **only**.
+**_NOTE_** - Interval multiplication option which can enlonger the photo display time, uses hot word (i.e. *hotword #*, where # is interval multiplicator value) in the **photo description** field.
+AFAIK you can access this attribute from the Google Photos web interface **only**.
 It's description in the photo information panel not photo comment.
 Comments are inacessible from Google Photos level (unfortunately) as are stored in different database :(

 ### Command line